-

 c A student must achieve a Grade Point Average of 5.0 or higher in the first 60 points of taught courses taken for this degree.
 If this Grade Point Average is not achieved, enrolment in the Master of Social and Community Leadership cannot continue.

-5 A student admitted to this programme must complete the University of Auckland Academic Integrity Course as specified in the Enrolment and Programme Regulations, Academic Integrity, of the University Calendar.
+5 A student admitted to this programme must complete the University of Auckland Academic Integrity course as specified in the Enrolment and Programme Regulations, Academic Integrity, of the University Calendar.

 Reassignment